3MFConsortium/spec_core/3MF Core Specification.md

 # Chapter 4.
 Object Resources

-_Object resources_ describe reusable objects that may be output (by reference) or composed into more complex objects or assemblies.
+_Object resources_ describe reusable objects (shapes or assemblies) that may be output or composed into more complex objects or assemblies.

 Element **\<object>**